Sunscreen for Sensitive Skin

 Sun protection you can trust without the skin irritations

 Seasick Sunscreen is a mineral sunscreen suitable for sensitive skin, offering great SPF protection without irritation.
-It’s a suitable sunscreen for babies and children as the mineral particles of zinc oxide sit on top of the skin, rather than being absorbed into the skin and bloodstream as with chemical UV filters.
+It’s the best sunscreen for babies and children as the mineral particles of zinc oxide sit on top of the skin, rather than being absorbed into the skin and bloodstream as with chemical UV filters.

 So when I developed the formulation for Seasick Sunscreen, I had sensitive skin in mind.
 My first voluntary “test” subjects other than myself were my family members who continue to suffer from skin sensitivities.